 Do you feel like your emotions are all over the place?

-Are you the type to breakdown emotionally randomly?
+Are you the type of breaking down emotionally randomly?

 If you said yes, to more than one of these questions, you’re becoming emotionally exhausted.
 There comes a time in our lives when we get drained of our emotions and need to find ways to recharge and become emotionally strong.
 While there’s nothing wrong with feeling any emotion, some people seem to control their emotional reactions better than others.
 Your ability to deal with difficult emotions well and stay emotionally strong comes down to habits and skills.
 With the right skills, you can learn to be more emotionally strong and calm in the face of stress and misfortune.